jeff1evesque/LeQue/README.md

 ####GIT

 Since we installed GIT earlier, we have to remember to configure our GIT user.
-Only change the values within the double quotes -
+Only change the values within the double quotes (remove the quores for the email) -

 ```
 git config --global user.email "YOUR-EMAIL@DOMAIN.COM"